 |Furniture||Double beds (1), Single beds (2), Dining seats for 4, Lounge seats for 4|

 The lounge has built-in seats in the bay window to enjoy the views, easy chairs, a dining area, TV with Freeview channels, DVD player and VCR and an electric flame effect fire.
 By day, the double bed with spring interior matress folds away fully made behind folding doors.
 A new improved wall bed has been fitted for Summer 2014.

 The galley kitchen was refitted for Summer 2014 and is fully equipped for four including an electric cooker with four rings, dishwasher, fridge with separate freezer section and microwave.

 The bedroom has two 3 foot single beds.

-The shower room has an electric shower, WC, washbasin and shaver point.
+The shower room has been refiited for Summer 2015 has an electric shower, WC, washbasin and shaver point.

 The cost of electricity is included in the rental.
 Night storage heaters in lounge, bedroom and bathroom for early and late lets.